AlecThomson/wsclean/doc/source/a_term_correction.rst

     # The fourierfit (Fourier fitting) correction has only the parameter 'solutions'.
     fourierfit.solutions = solutions.h5

-    # The klfit (Karhunen-Loève fitting) correction has only the parameter 'solutions'.
+    # The klfit (Karhunen-Loève fitting) correction has the parameters 'solutions' and 'order'.
+    # 'order' is the number of KL basis functions to be used for fitting.
     klfit.solutions = solutions.h5
+    klfit.order = 3

     # The beam correction has parameter 'update_interval'.
 It may also have
     # telescope-specific options, e.g. the lofar beam supports 'differential', and